 Nesting Season

-Sea turtle nesting season in Martin County runs from March 1 – October 31.
+Sea turtle nesting season in Martin County runs from March 1 through October 31.
 Martin County’s beaches are critical nesting habitat for endangered and threatened sea turtle species.
-Did you know in 2024, Martin County's 22 miles of coastline was home to 16,273 sea turtle nests?
-That's a 25% increase over last year!

 Local beaches provide nesting habitat for at least three species: loggerhead (Caretta caretta), green (Chelonia mydas), and leatherback (Dermochelys coriacea).